MShields1986/peak_ros/README.md

 ![](assets/b_scan.png)

-If you set appropriate gate parameters in the [config file](src/peak_ros/config/default.yaml) you ought to get a gated b scan as another pointcloud on `/peak/gated_b_scan`.
+If you set appropriate gate parameters in the [config file](src/peak_ros/config/default.yaml) you ought to get a gated b scan as another pointcloud on `/peak/gated_b_scan`, which will depict the front wall, if enabled, and the backwall or any defects.

 ![](assets/gated_b_scan.png)